Governance Statement

 The Committee will report to the Board of Governors before their meetings, including a summary of its activities, significant issues, and recommendations.
 The Board of Governors will review these reports as part of its assessment of all principal body reports.

-These terms of reference ensure the Quality and Audit Committee comprehensively oversees risk management, financial integrity, compliance, and ethical standards.
+These terms of reference ensure the Quality, Compliance, and Audit Committee comprehensively oversees risk management, financial integrity, compliance, and ethical standards.
 Regular reporting to the Board of Governors guarantees transparency and accountability in addressing significant issues and recommendations.

 • Appointment: Refer to the Declaration/Management of Interests section.